-Th Three Months Ended October 31, Change
+7 Three Months Ended October 31, Change

-2022 2021 \$ %
+2023 2022 \$ %

-(in thousands)
+((in thousands)

-Research and development expenses \$ 74,946 \$ 65,216 \$ 9,730 1 15 %
+Research and development expenses \$ 113,539 \$ 74,946 \$ 38,593 51 %

-Research and development expenses increased by \$9.7 million, or 15%, for the three months ended October 31, 2022, compared to the three months ended October 31, 2021, as we continued to develop and enhance the functionality of our cloud platform and integrate technologies acquired through our business combinations.
-The increase was primarily driven by an increase of \$10.9 million in employee-related expenses, excluding stock-based compensation expense which decreased in the three months ended October 31, 2022.
-This increase in employee-related expenses was driven by a 58% increase in headcount from October 31, 2021 to October 31, 2022.
-The remainder of the increase in research and development expenses was primarily attributable to increased expenses of \$3.6 million in facility, software and equipment related expenses to support our growth.
-These increases were partially offset by a decrease in stock-based compensation expense of \$2.7 million, primarily as a result of the resignation of our President in October 2022 which resulted in the reversal of \$9.9 million of stock-based compensation expense associated with the cancellation of unvested incentive equity awards in the three months ended October 31, 2022.
-The net increase was further offset by higher capitalized internal-use software development costs of \$4.2 million to support the enhancement and growth of our cloud platform.
+Research and development expenses increased by \$38.6 million, or 51%, for the three months ended October 31, 2023, compared to the three months ended October 31, 2022, as we continued to develop and enhance the functionality of our cloud platform and integrate technologies acquired through our business combinations.
+The increase was driven primarily by an increase of \$35.9 million in employee-related expenses, inclusive of an increase of \$15.7 million in stock-based compensation expense, primarily due to an increase in headcount.
+The remainder of the increase was primarily attributable to increased expenses of \$3.3 million in facility, software and equipment related expenses to support our growth.